-Since 2004, Steel in the Air has helped over 3,000 private and public landowners and municipal governments with new cell tower lease agreements and amendments and by helping negotiate favorable terms against wireless carriers, tower companies and lease buyout companies.
-As cell tower consultants, we take pride in providing our clients with the best advice in consideration of all possible factors.
+Since 2004, Steel in the Air has helped over 4,000 private and public landowners and municipal governments with new cell tower lease agreements and amendments and by helping negotiate favorable terms against wireless carriers, tower companies and lease buyout companies.
+As cell tower leasing consultants, we take pride in providing our clients with the best advice in consideration of all possible factors.
 If receiving fair market value for your wireless tower lease is important to you, then you have come to the right place.
 If making sure that your lease is well written and addresses future issues before you have them is important – we can help.

-Explain Industry Dynamics – We will analyze current market dynamics, specifically involving the company who has approached you, to determine how valuable your unique property is relative to other viable options.
-We will also assess the probability of future expansions to your lease and the likelihood that the lease will be extended past the original terms vs. the possibility that the risk might be terminated due to mergers, acquisitions, and/or technological innovations.
+We will analyze current market dynamics – specifically involving the company that has approached you – to determine how valuable your unique property is relative to other viable options.
+We will also assess the probability of future expansions to your cell tower lease and the likelihood that the lease will be extended past the original terms vs. the possibility that the risk might be terminated due to mergers, acquisitions, and/or technological innovations.

-Provide Fair Market Valuation – Using our proprietary lease rates database, we will determine what the fair market value of your lease is.
-We will then recommend rent, escalation and revenue sharing (if applicable) amounts, taking into consideration the net present value and future trends.
+Using our proprietary lease rates database, we will determine what the fair market value of your lease is.
+We will then recommend rent, escalation, and revenue sharing amounts (if applicable), taking into consideration the net present value and future trends.

-Because there is no MLS for cell tower leases and wireless carriers, and tower companies keep their lease data close to the chest, most people contacted by a wireless provider or cell tower company do not know where to begin evaluating the fair market value on their property.
+Because there is no MLS for cell tower leases and wireless carriers, and tower companies keep their lease data close to the chest, most people contacted by a wireless provider or cell tower company do not know where to begin the fair market valuation their property.
 Another obstacle is the fact that there is usually a large discrepancy between what cell tower leases command in urban, suburban, and rural areas.
 Furthermore, even two cell tower leases located just one mile apart may have distinctly different values.

-For example, you may find websites claiming that $1,500 a month is a standard rate, but that is woefully inaccurate.
-Landowners asking $1,500 a month may find the carrier moving on to the candidate down the block.
+For example, you may find other websites claiming that $1,500 a month is a standard cell tower lease rate, but that is just bad advice.
+Landowners asking $1,500 a month may find the wireless carrier moving on to the candidate down the block.
 However, for some landowners, $1,500 a month might be too low, simply because some locations can command a higher price.
 The average cell tower ground lease in 2022 throughout the entire country (according to our cell tower lease database) is $1,300/mo.
 But for every $100/month lease, there is also a $10,000/mo. lease.

-The challenge is that no reliable source for this information exists.
+The challenge is that no reliable public source for this information exists.
 If you have found this website, chances are you have already confirmed this in your research.
-Fortunately, at Steel in the Air, Inc., we maintain our own cell site lease rate database in the industry.
+Fortunately, at Steel in the Air, Inc., we maintain the most thorough cell site lease rate database in the industry.
 We have been gathering cell tower data for longer than most of our competitors have been in the industry.

-Don't assume that because your neighbor, friend or cousin got "X" amount for their cell phone tower, you'll receive the same offer.
-Chances are, your properties are not the same: They are invariably different sizes; have different zoning classifications; have different ground elevation; and different proximities to cities and roadways.
-Every property is unique, so naturally, every location's fair market value differs.
+Don’t assume that because your neighbor, friend, or cousin got “X” amount for their cell phone tower, you’ll receive the same offer.
+Chances are that: your properties are not the same; They are invariably different sizes; have different zoning classifications; have different ground elevation; and different proximities to cities and roadways.
+Every property is unique, so naturally, every location’s fair market value differs.

-In our fair market evaluations, we don't look simply at the comparable lease data and other inquiries being made in the area; we also reverse engineer the process to gain an advantage from the carrier's perspective.
-We're able to do this because we were once owners of a wireless site acquisition firm.
+In our fair market evaluations, we don’t look simply at the comparable lease data and other inquiries being made in the area; we also reverse engineer the process to gain an advantage from the carrier’s perspective.
+We’re able to do this because we were once owners of a wireless site acquisition firm.
 We have negotiated hundreds of leases on behalf of wireless carriers and tower companies, and we know the tactics and secrets they use better than anyone.
 We can reverse engineer what they are looking at and tell you areas where your property is strong or weak as the case may be.

 Our Due Diligence Improves Your Negotiating Position

-Our experts can also help determine what bonus payments or services you can request that many carriers will give freely.
-We'll help you untangle the web of technical jargon in the cell phone tower lease and what it means to you.
+Our experts can also help determine what bonus payments or services you can request that many wireless carriers will give freely.
+We will help you untangle the web of technical jargon in the cell phone tower lease and what it means to you.
 We can help you understand whether you should ask for revenue sharing, and if so, how much.

-Our goal is to provide you with the knowledge necessary to negotiate your cell phone tower lease on fair terms.
-Just consider for a moment, the cost of giving up even $100/month.
+Our goal is to provide you with the knowledge necessary to negotiate your cell phone tower lease agreement on fair terms.
+Just consider for a moment the cost of forgoing a measly $100/month.
 Over 25 years, that adds up to $40,000 – significantly greater than the cost of our services.
 See our Cell Tower Lease Rate chart and our new Lease Rates Calculator.